Hugopeck/hugopeck/README.md

 ## Hi there 👋
-🔭 I’m currently working on an generalist AI wrapper.
+🔭 I’m currently working on different AI wrapper apps to master context.
+Also building a market maker bot for prediciton markets.

 🌱 I’m currently learning: swift, react, and all AI dev tools out there.